-Measurements International’s (MI) series of Shunt Measurement Systems offers the best accuracy and lowest uncertainty of any commercial system available on the market today.
-The MI High Current Range Extenders expand the measuring capabilities of the MI 6010 and MI 6242 to measure lower resistance values at higher currents.
+Step up your measurement game with Measurements International’s (MI) Shunt Measurement Systems – the gold standard in accuracy and precision.
+The MI High Current Range Extenders take your measurements to the next level, allowing you to measure even lower resistance values at higher currents.

 |DCCT based.||Provides excellent stability and range linearity.|